Evangelion: 1.0 You Are (Not) Alone: Design and scenography

 Hiroshi Kato, who had previously worked on Evangelion, returned to work on the franchise as an art director in Evangelion: 1.0.
 Katō also worked as production designer alongside Tatsuya Kushida of Bishou Inc. According to Kato, ideas set aside during the production of the television series due to lack of time were revived for the film.
-For example, the hatches of the Nerv Operations Command Center were originally marked with letters, such as W, X, and Y, to indicate the order to close in case of emergency, and this was recovered for the Rebuild saga.
 Anno also had a particular eye on pylons, telephone poles, and traffic lights.
 Khara called in Takeshi Takakura for design work; when he joined the staff, the content or structure of the work had not yet been decided, and Anno and the others did not know who to assign what to at first.
 Takakura tried to recapture the spirit of the original product while maintaining the setting Anno wanted.
 During the production of Neon Genesis Evangelion, for example, the details of the Eva cage were eventually omitted, due to lack of time and resources.
 He also participated in special excursions with the other staff members.
 In March, Takakura and the others visited Tepco's Keiyo power substation as well as the Miyagase Dam.
 The excursions proved particularly fruitful, as the dam featured a tunnel with a 45-degree slope and a walkway similar to a secret base, details that were later reflected in the Nerv base setting.
 Anno, a long-time railway enthusiast, also gave special attention to trains.
 Designer Nahohiro Washio drew the rough draft of the Eva transport train, and Takakura finished it with CG, improving the details.
 Kyoda also helped in the design process, conceiving the new Seele logo.